MSVelan/Chess_AI/README.md

 ## Future improvement

 - I want to convert this app into a website where the UI is handled by the client and the server handles the move generation for the AI bot.
-- Add multithreading to make the app faster.
+- Add multiprocessing for valid move generation to make the app faster.
+- Improve the AI by adding more algorithms
 - Allow User to save their game progress and add authentication for each user.
 - Introduce difficulty mode by adjusting depth values and add an UI for this functionality.

 ## Project Recording

-You can watch the project recording on [here](https://github.com/MSVelan/Chess_AI/blob/main/Chess/pjt_recording-1.mkv).
+You can watch the project recording on [here](https://github.com/MSVelan/Chess_AI/blob/main/assets/pjt_recording-1.mkv).